 In fact, the game actually matures a bit if you play it with the same group more than once.
 Once the shock value of a few cards wears off, you've got to start getting really clever with your card pairings.
-This is where the humor of the game really shines, as well as the actual strategy behind card game's systems.
-You're not looking to just get a laugh - you're trying to figure out how well you know the Card Czar and attempting to find the card combination that's going to work the best for that person.
+This is where the humor of the game really shines, as well as the actual strategy behind the card game's systems.
+You're not looking to just get a laugh—you're trying to figure out how well you know the Card Czar and attempting to find the card combination that's going to work the best for that person.
 This really is a game that will grow as you get to know a group.

 The game does fall apart a bit, though, if you're not careful.
-Too much repetition can be a bad thing and it's certainly not appropriate for every crowd.
-You should have a good idea of the limits of your potential players before you pull out the game and you certainly shouldn't make this one a mainstay for groups that have a somewhat more delicate sense of humor.
+Too much repetition can be a bad thing, and it's certainly not appropriate for every crowd.
+You should have a good idea of the limits of your potential players before you pull out the game, and you certainly shouldn't make this one a mainstay for groups that have a somewhat more delicate sense of humor.
 This doesn't mean that the game's bad on a repeated basis, but rather than you should pay attention to who's around before you play.

 As with many modern card games, you're not going to be limited by what's in the original box.
-Cards Against Humanity has a number of expansions, some of what are much better than others.
+Cards Against Humanity has a number of expansions, some of which are much better than others.
 Below are some brief thoughts on the expansion packs:

 The Color Packs